rtoal/plang-glossary/README.md

 A component-by-component copy of the values of the original object, in which references are not followed but are themselves copied.

 ### Sigil
-A symbol axed to a variable name that shows the variable’s scope.
+A symbol affixed to a variable name that indicates something about the variable, such as its scope or type.

 ### Signal
 A value that changes over time but that is processed as a stream.